- Disabling specific third-party software might make a difference if your Ethernet randomly disconnects on Windows 10.

 9. Disable VPN software

 It’s also recommended that users disable any VPN software installed on their desktops or laptops.
-Our How to turn off VPN guide provides further details for how you can disable a VPN connection permanently or temporarily.
+Our guide on how to turn off VPN provides further details on how you can disable a VPN connection permanently or temporarily.

-If you have a VPN browser extension enabled, make sure you disable it as well.
+If you have a VPN browser extension enabled, make sure you also disable it.
 You can do that by opening the extensions tab in your browser and toggling the VPN extension off there.
-Alternatively, you can completely remove the extension.
+Alternatively, you can altogether remove the extension.

-So, there are various potential resolutions that can help you fix if Ethernet keeps disconnecting on Windows 10.
+So, various potential resolutions can help you fix if Ethernet keeps disconnecting on Windows 10.